oracle-quickstart/oci-siebel-monitoring/README.md

 # Siebel-SENSORS
-Oracle Logging Analytics can help you identify E Business Suite issues to make your business operations smooth to delight your customers.
+Oracle Logging Analytics can help you identify Siebel CRM issues to make your business operations smooth to delight your customers.
 This resource manager stack configures logging analytics to enable these functional sensors such as:

 Anomaly Detection
 Which component is failing